Evidence-based

 BaclofenLioresal

-NSAIDs and triptan for menstrual migraine
+NSAIDs and triptans for menstrual migraine

 Menstrual migraine can be one of the most difficult to treat.
 The medications listed below are effective in treating menstrual migraine, however following the dosing schedule requires being able to predict the start of the menstrual cycle.
 Two days prior to the menstrual cycle starting, the medications can be taken twice daily and continue that dosing schedule for 5-7 days depending on the medication prescribed.
 Five days for naproxen/naproxen sodium, naratriptan and low dose sumatriptan, six days for frovatriptan and seven days for zolmitriptan.
 (16)